MarceloSpessoto/MarceloSpessoto.github.io/_posts/2026-08-24-kernel-mentorship.md

 ![Image](assets/images/netdev/netdev-patchwork.png)

-The patchwork is shared with BPF subsystem.
-Each patch entry shows information on patch name, series, number of Acknowledge-by's, Reviewed-by's and Tested-by's, CI results, patch date, submitter, corresponding subsystem (netdev or BPF) and state (accepted, new, under review, etc).
+The patchwork is shared with the BPF subsystem.
+Each patch entry shows information on patch name, series, number of Acknowledge-by’s, Reviewed-by’s and Tested-by’s, CI results, patch date, submitter, corresponding subsystem (netdev or BPF), and state (accepted, new, under review, etc).

 During the mentorship, I would usually check patchwork to ensure my patch was triaged, and then navigate to the patch page to